 However, as ambition grew, the underlying infrastructure on which the models ran became too slow for increasing demands, and too limited for new ideas.
 For example, pulling out data on where vessels had travelled over the past year took 60 seconds; running an algorithm on all ships in their dataset took three months.
 This was too long to create the rapid insights they wanted to sell.
 And the two-terabyte storage was full.

-The solution: Data infrastructure fit for a data-driven organisation
+Data infrastructure fit for a data-driven organisation

 Tessella worked with AkzoNobel to develop a new architecture for storing and managing data, which would allow them to run existing models faster, and build new models more easily.